ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 *Examples showcasing various effects using particle emitters, vortices, and other node features*

 ##### 🆕 Recent Updates
+- 9/3/24 - **FlexMaskDepthChamber**: Mask anything within a given depth range
+- 9/3/24 - **FeatureFade**: another feature modifier  to allow mixing of features, controled by features.
+Think mixing depth and motion features according to a kick drum or somthing.
+Ridiculous.
+- 9/1/24 - **Utility Nodes**: Added many utility nodes for batch manipulation and more
 - 8/31/24 - **FlexMaskRandomShapes**: Create dynamic shapes.
 Cooler than it sounds!
 - 8/30/24 - **FlexMaskEmanatingRings**: Create dynamic, expanding ring patterns emanating from mask edges.
 - 8/30/24 - **FlexMaskWavePropagation**: Simulate wave-like distortions propagating from mask boundaries.